 Since you will be attending your classes, you might as well make the most of your time there.
 Bring the book under discussion, sit in the front of class, take good notes, ask questions, and participate in discussion.
 Sitting in front will help you stay attentive and focused, since you will feel like you are in the spotlight of the professor’s gaze.
 Taking notes and bringing the book under discussion will help you to follow lectures and get more out of them.
 Note, however, that you can go overboard with notes.
 Different students and different classes will require different approaches.
 Sometimes it’s best to take very detailed notes, as if you are trying to write down everything.
 Other times it’s best to take notes in outline form, as if you are trying to summarize the main themes and key points of the class.
 Still other times it’s best to take few or no notes and simply participate in discussion or follow the lecture without being distracted by writing.
 You will have to work out what works best for you and what is appropriate for each class.
 Asking questions—either questions from the reading or questions that come up in the course of the class meeting—will increase the odds that you don’t get completely lost.
 If you ask a question, the professor might be able to clarify things in class, helping you and potentially other students who are struggling with the same issue.
 If the issue cannot be clarified to your satisfaction during class time, you should visit the professor during his or her office hours.
 Asking questions and participating in discussion will increase your engagement with the material as well as increasing your participation grade in the course, if participation is graded.
 Trust me, professor’s notice who is actively engaged in the class.

 I forbid students to use any electronic or digital devices in my classes.
 Why?
 Because even the very best students will give in to the temptation to surf the Internet, send emails, check Facebook, or otherwise distract themselves from class.
 It is inevitable.
 I think every professor should adopt my policy banning electronic media.
 However, since some of your professors will unfortunately let you use computers in class, I suggest that you choose, on your own, to stick with a pencil and paper to avoid getting distracted.
-If you just can’t tear yourself away from the soothing hypnotic glow of your laptop, do yourself a favor and install a program like Freedom, which will disable your wireless connection during class time and help you stay focused.
+If you just can’t tear yourself away from the soothing hypnotic glow of your laptop, do yourself a favor and install a program like Freedom (there are many similar apps), which will disable your wireless connection during class time and help you stay focused.
 Ideally, folks would just cultivate some self-control but if people need an aid in doing so they should use it.
-Don’t look at your cell phone in class; you are not that important.
+As for your cell phone, turn it off while you are in class; you are not that important.

 In general, you should err on the side of being too fastidious, disciplined, and formal in your class interactions unless and until it becomes clear that you can or should ease up and adopt a more casual attitude.
-Things like this generally “become clear” only when your professor explicitly clarifies things for you.
 You do not, for example, call your professor by his or her given name unless invited to do so.
-It doesn’t matter if you hear someone else do it.
-Stick with “Professor” until invited to do otherwise.
+(This is not because your professor is “better” than you, but because the professor-student relationship should have a level of formality to it.
+Your professor might be friendly; she is not your friend.)
+It doesn’t matter if you overhear other people adopt a more casual attitude, stick with “Professor” until invited to do otherwise.
 In graduate school many students assume they can address their professors informally without first asking permission.
 That is, frankly, rude.
 I addressed all my professors as “Professor,” and still address many of them in this way.
 It took me several years after earning my Ph.D., and a great deal of informal interaction, to address one of my dissertation advisors by his first name.
 I have another mentor—with whom I am very, very close—who I feel confident I will never address informally.

 Likewise, don’t treat your professor or class like a DVR system into which you can tune in and tune out at will.
 Show some respect for your education, your classmates, and your professor.
 The activity that goes on in a university class isn’t a rerun of your favorite sit-com, and you shouldn’t act like it is.
 Don’t get up to go to the bathroom, don’t check your text messages, don’t play the class clown, and, in general, don’t act like the class is somehow an intrusion on your life that is preventing you from doing something you’d rather do.
 If you can’t behave in this way, then simply go do whatever else you think is more important than your class; but in that case don’t complain about failing the class and don’t whine about not getting your money’s worth out of your college experience.

 A final example: dress appropriately.
 I offer this advisedly, since I tend to be rather casual myself.
 As far as I’m concerned there is a large range of individual variability and personal style that falls within the “appropriate” range, and I’m not suggesting a jacket and tie for the average class.
 We are in California, where more casual dress is the norm, something clearly evident in my own sartorial insouciance.
-Nevertheless, you shouldn’t dress as you would for either bed or for a night out clubbing in Hollywood (and that’s putting it delicately).
+Nevertheless, you shouldn’t dress inappropriately.
+Avoid clothing that would be more fitting for either slumber party or a night out clubbing in Hollywood (and that’s putting it delicately).
 Of course, if you are making a presentation as part of your grade in a class or as part of a research panel, you should take it seriously and dress appropriately.

 Other behaviors should be approached with similar restraint: don’t bring food or drink to class, don’t arrive late, don’t pack up before the end of class, don’t leave early, don’t leave class and return, don’t engage in extended, whispered conversations with your classmates, don’t read material unrelated to class, and in general treat your class like it is a serious business.
 Just because others are rude does not mean you should be.
 Err on the side of respect, politeness, and class.
 Trust me, you’ll stand out like a prince among thieves in this day and age.
 There are real consequences for your grade when you act like an idiot in any of my classes, so I’m giving you this advice for your benefit in other classes, internships, and jobs.
 In life, even when the expectations are not clearly stated, there are often consequences for half-witted behavior.